 The struggle to make high-quality healthcare affordable for every American continues.
 Health inequities persist in underserved communities where access to care is limited and social determinants impact health outcomes.
 Disparities exist in the quality of healthcare received by minority populations.
 According to the Health Professionals for Diversity Coalition, the average waiting time for African-Americans needing kidney transplants is almost twice as long as that of white patients.
 These healthcare disparities translate into real health outcomes.
 Hispanic and African American youth are substantially more likely to die from diabetes than whites.

-The benefits of diversified leadership on population health and the underserved
+The benefits of diversified leadership

 Diversity in healthcare leadership can help boost community health by investing in wellness development in areas of need.
 Recently recognized as a TIME Health 50 Most Influential People in Healthcare, Kaiser Permanente CEO Bernard J. Tyson, has dedicated his career to focusing on public health and preventative care, seeking to provide high-quality, affordable, accessible care to all its members.
 A diverse leadership team as exemplified by Kaiser, can help to champion population health initiatives for underserved communities.